MicrosoftDocs/power-platform/power-platform/admin/set-up-export-application-insights.md

 1. Ensure that you have an [Application Insights environment](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource) set up for receiving the data, in addition to the [environment](environments-overview.md) that has a database.
    - For the Application Insights environment, you must have contributor, writer, or admin rights.
    - The Application Insights environment must be unique for an environment or tenant.
-Note that Application Insights out-of-the-box reports won't function correctly if a single Application Insights environment contains data from multiple environments.<!--note from editor: Edit okay?
-I wasn't sure what this meant.-->
+Note that Application Insights out-of-the-box reports won't function correctly if a single Application Insights environment contains data from multiple environments.
 2. To set up data export in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) you'll need one of these roles: Power Platform Service admin, Dynamics 365 admin, or Microsoft 365 Global admin.

 ## Set up export to your Applications Insights environment from the Power Platform admin center